diegomestre2/scala_project_example/README.md

 ## Running Example
 ### Building Example
-Thisexample is built using Maven.
+This example is built using Maven.
 Make sure JDK and Maven are installed on the environment, and run the following command in folder `<PROJECT_ROOT>` to build jar from source code

 `mvn clean package`